Multi-Winner Voting with Approval Preferences: Additional Proofs from Chapter 3

+\textbf{Support monotonicity with additional voters: } \citet{sanchez2019monotonicity} show that Thiele methods, MAV, and SAV satisfy support monotonicity with additional voters (referred to as ``support monotonicity with population increase'' in their paper)

+We prove that rev-seq-PAV satisfies support monotonicity with additional voters as well: Recall that rev-seq-PAV is resolute by definition.
+Let $X$ be a subset of the winning committee and assume we add a voter approving $X$.
+We claim that exactly the same candidates are removed and in exactly the same order.
+Let us prove this by induction and assume it holds for rounds $m, \dots, \ell$, where $\ell\leq m$ (recall that in rev-seq-PAV we count the rounds in the reverse order).
+As in rounds $m, \dots, \ell$ the same candidates were removed, the marginal contribution of candidates outside of~$X$ is the same.
+The marginal contribution of candidates contained in $X$ is larger.
+Consequently, the candidate with the least marginal contribution is the same as it was in the original election and thus not a candidate in~$X$.
+We conclude that an additional voter approving $X$ does not change the winning committee.

-\begin{proof} \textbf{Support monotonicity with additional voters: } \citet{sanchez2019monotonicity} show that Thiele methods and SAV satisfy support monotonicity with additional voters (referred to support monotonicity with population increase in this paper). \citet{Janson16arxiv} proves that seq-PAV, rev-seq-PAV, and seq-\phragmen{} satisfy candidate monotonicity with additional voters.
-Further, lexmin-\phragmen{} satisfy candidate monotonicity with additional voters; this is a consequence that it satisfies weak support monotonicity with population increase \cite{sanchez2019monotonicity}.
-A counterexamples showing that seq-\phragmen{} does not satisfy support monotonicity with additional voters can be found in~\cite{MoOl15a,Janson16arxiv}.
-Further, counterexamples for lexmin-\phragmen{} and Monroe can be found in~\cite{sanchez2019monotonicity}.
+\citet{Janson16arxiv} (based on \phragmen{} \cite{Phra96a}) proves that seq-PAV, rev-seq-PAV, and seq-\phragmen{} satisfy candidate monotonicity with additional voters.
+Further, \lexphrag{} satisfies candidate monotonicity with additional voters; this is a consequence of the fact that it satisfies weak support monotonicity with population increase \cite{sanchez2019monotonicity}, and the proof for seq-PAV in this paper also holds for seq-CC.
+A counterexample showing that seq-\phragmen{} fails support monotonicity with additional voters can be found in~\cite{MoOl15a,Janson16arxiv}.
+Further, counterexamples for \lexphrag{} and seq-PAV can be found in~\cite{sanchez2019monotonicity}.

+To see that seq-CC fails support monotonicity with additional voters, consider the following election instance:

+For $k=3$, the winning committee according to seq-CC is $\{a, c, d\}$ (in order $c,a,d$, assuming alphabetic tiebreaking).
+If an additional voter approves $\{a, d\}$, seq-CC returns $\{a, b, c\}$ (in order $a,b,c$, assuming alphabetic tiebreaking) and hence seq-CC fails support monotonicity with additional voters.

-To see that Greedy Monroe fails candidate monotonicity with additional voters, consider the following election instance: profile with 9 votes and 8 candidates:
+To see that Greedy Monroe fails candidate monotonicity with additional voters, consider the following election instance:

 For $k=3$, the winning committee according to Greedy Monroe is $\{b, e, f\}$.
 If an additional voter approves $\{e\}$, the winning committees changes to $\{b, c, d\}$.
 This committee does not contain $e$ and hence Greedy Monroe fails candidate monotonicity with additional voters.